Orange County, CA Car Insurance Laws

-The following article is intended to be a fairly comprehensive review of car insurance laws in Kentucky.
-Kentucky is a bit unique in the United States as they follow a Choice No Fault insurance system for automobiles.
+The following article is intended to be a fairly comprehensive review of car insurance laws in California.
+California is a bit unique in the United States as they follow a unique fault system for automobiles.
 The laws included in this system determine the insurance coverage each driver is required to have by law.
-No matter what type of insurance you have if you’ve been injured consider calling a good Louisville car accident lawyer.
-As you’ll see below there are exemptions to certain portions of Louisville car insurance laws.
+No matter what type of insurance you have if you’ve been injured consider calling a good Orange County car accident lawyer.
+As you’ll see below there are exemptions to certain portions of California car insurance laws.

 What is ‘Choice No Fault’ Car Insurance

-Kentucky is part of an even smaller group of states because their no-fault insurance system is a choice no-fault system.
+California is part of an even smaller group of states because their no-fault insurance system is a choice at-fault system.
 This means that a driver can opt-out of the no-fault system and purchase traditional tort insurance if they wish.
-Pennsylvania and New Jersey are the only other states besides Kentucky which have car insurance laws enabling insurance companies to offer choice no-fault car insurance.
+Pennsylvania and New Jersey are the only other states which have car insurance laws enabling insurance companies to offer choice no-fault car insurance.

 A driver who chooses to opt-out of the no-fault system is free to pursue a personal injury lawsuit or liability claim against the driver who was at fault in an accident.
 The downside is that once you opt out of the no-fault system you are also at risk of being the defendant in a lawsuit yourself.
 These no-fault rules apply only to personal injury and liability claims.
 A driver is still free to pursue claims for vehicle damage.